saylordotorg/course_polsc312/Unit06.md

+---
+layout: default
+title: "POLSC312: International Organizations"
+course_description: "An exploration of the theories and functions of international organizations and their relation to global cooperation.
+Examines the various types of contemporary international organizations and discusses the ways in which their roles and methods of operation address global problems."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Transnational Organizations** <span id="6"></span>
 *Transnational organizations are, as the name implies, organizations that work across countries’ boundaries.
 But, beyond this, they are